What is DeCAP? View the Answer

 The minimum contribution is $500; the maximum is $5,000.

-When is the last date that I can request cancellation or modification of my DeCAP and or HCFSA goal amounts on a prospective basis for Plan Year 2020?
+When is the last date that I can request cancellation or modification of my DeCAP and or HCFSA goal amounts on a prospective basis for the Plan Year?
 View the Answer

-Please be advised that December 4, 2020 is the deadline for submitting payroll deduction cancellation or modification requests on a prospective basis for HCFSA and/or DeCAP for all payrolls due to payroll cut-off dates.
+Please be advised that the last week of November is the deadline for submitting payroll deduction cancellation or modification requests on a prospective basis for HCFSA and/or DeCAP for all payrolls due to payroll cut-off dates.

 Who are considered eligible dependents?
 View the Answer